PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### Open source license

 The open source version is available under an Apache license.
-You can see more details on [Unleash’s GitHub](https://github.com/Unleash/unleash).
+Visit the [Unleash GitHub repo](https://github.com/Unleash/unleash) for more info.

 ## 4. [Mojito](https://mojito.mx/)